kolinkrewinkel/KKGridView/README.md

 KKGridView is a static library for iOS which aims to provide easy & high performance grid views for your app.

 ***
+###Current Issues

+Most features, bugs, and missing items for the project are in the Issues section.
+Currently, there are placement issues after inserting.
+We were initially going to fix these before public release, but instead decided to leave this to you guys.
+Other than that, editing and selection are the only things that need work.

+***
 ###Motivations

 KKGridView was created in July 2011 for usage in [StratusApp](http://getstratusapp.com/).
 When I discovered that this would be both very difficult and time consuming, I sought out the help of [Giulio Petek](http://twitter.com/GiloTM) and [Jonathan Sterling](http://twitter.com/jonsterling).
 Additionally, we brought on [Kyle Hickinson](http://twiter.com/kylehickinson), [Matthias Tretter](http://twitter.com/myell0w), and most recently, [Peter Steinberger](http://twitter.com/steipete).
 Luckily, all of my fellow collaborators shared the common opinion that all of the grid views available now are slow, feature-incomplete, and coded in an inextensible fashion.
 With this in mind, we set out to create the best grid view component available for iOS to-date.